Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ### Create event category

-Currently, it's not supported, instead you can assign a category directly to an event type, see correspondent [Create event type](#create-event-type) and [Update event type](#update-event-type).
+Not currently supported.
+You can however assign a category directly to an event type, see correspondent [Create event type](#create-event-type) and [Update event type](#update-event-type).

 ### Get all event categories

-Currently, it's not supported, instead you can retrieve event types with assigned categories, see [Get an Event Type](#get-an-event-type).
+Not currently supported.
+You can however retrieve event types with assigned categories, see [Get an Event Type](#get-an-event-type).

 ### Get event category

-Currently, it's not supported.
+Not currently supported.

 ### Update event category

-Currently, it's not supported, instead update the category in all associated event types, see [update event type](#update-event-type).
+Not currently supported.
+You can however update the category on all associated event types, see [update event type](#update-event-type).

 ### Delete an event category

-Currently, it's not supported, instead remove the category from all event types in the latest tracking plan version, see [update event type](#update-event-type).
+Not currently supported.
+You can however remove the category from all event types in the latest tracking plan version, see [update event type](#update-event-type).

 ## Event type